Shivang0/ducatuscore/packages/bitcore-node/src/modules/modules.md

 If there is a custom or third-party module you'd like to use, follow the example below.

 ## Example - Syncing BCH
-Let's say we have a node_module, named `bitcore-node-bch` with the following code
+Let's say we have a node_module, named `ducatuscore-node-bch` with the following code

 ```
 // index.js

 module.exports = class BitcoinCashModule {
   constructor(services) {
-    services.Libs.register('BCH', 'bitcore-lib-cash', 'bitcore-p2p-cash');
+    services.Libs.register('BCH', 'ducatuscore-lib-cash', 'ducatuscore-p2p-cash');
     services.P2P.register('BCH', services.P2P.get('BTC'));
   }
 }